 Read More:

-Preservation of Enzymes
+Preservation of Natural Enzymes in Half-Cooked Food

 Enzymes play a crucial role in various physiological processes, including digestion and metabolism.
 Unfortunately, many enzymes are heat-sensitive and can be destroyed during prolonged cooking.
 By opting for half-cooked food, you can preserve a higher concentration of enzymes, thereby supporting your body's enzymatic functions and overall metabolic efficiency.
 This can contribute to improved energy levels, better nutrient assimilation, and overall vitality.